Combining $Q_T$ and small-$x$ resummations: Small- and small-

 In order to determine the quark coefficient function we perform the calculation of the DY transverse momentum distribution in $k_t$-factorization.
 While the Born process is $q \bar q \to Z/\gamma^*$, the partonic process that enters $k_t$-factorization is $g q \to Z/\gamma^* q$~\cite{Marzani:2008uh}.
 As in the Higgs case, we define Mellin moments and we set $N=0$:

 The calculation of the off-shell cross-section is summarized in the Appendix.
 In the small-$Q_T$ limit, which corresponds to large values of $b$, we find

 where

 Analogous to the gluon-gluon calculation, the $b$-dependent prefactor is absorbed into the PDFs.
 We note that the small-$\zeta$ limit of $f$ is actually finite: $f(\zeta)= \frac{\as}{2 \pi} T_R \frac{2}{3} +\ord\left(\zeta \right)$, i.e.\ the first term of $\gamma_{qg}$, as one might expect.
 However, the Mellin integral is singular when $M \to 0$, which corresponds to the collinear region of phase-space.
 In order to obtain the resummed $\msb$ coefficient function, this singularity has to be subtracted to all orders.
 The procedure is discussed for deep-inelastic scattering in Ref.~\cite{Catani:1994sq} and for the DY process in Ref.~\cite{Marzani:2008uh}.
-We have
+We have~\footnote{We note that Eq.~(40) of the published version of this paper contained a mistake, namely the collinear subtraction was wrongly multiplied by the Gamma functions prefactor.
+Once this issue is solved, the resummation is in full agreement with the fixed-order calculation presented in Ref.~\cite{Luo:2019szz}.}

 with

 and $h_{qg}$ is the impact factor which gives rise to the all-order $\gamma_{qg}$ anomalous dimension, i.e.\ $\gamma_{qg}(N,\as)=R_{\msb}(\gamma_s)\, h_{qg}(\gamma_s)$.
 The $\msb$ expression for the impact factor $h_{qg}$ and for the all-order (NLL$x$) anomalous dimension $\gamma_{qg}$ are not known in closed-form, but only as a power series to arbitrary accuracy~\cite{Catani:1993rn,Catani:1994sq}, e.g.